syncpoint/odin-manual/content/en/06_Bearbeitung_Objekte_Karte/index.md

-The objects are distinguished here according to their assignment or their geometries, because the creation and editing, as well as the contents of the properties window are aligned according to these in ODIN:
+The objects are distinguished according to their assignment or their geometries, because the creation and editing, as well as the contents of the properties window are aligned according to these in ODIN:

 - units point objects
 - weapons, vehicles, equipment (Equipments) point objects